 Nigeria, Pakistan and Afghanistan have the highest number of child labourers.
 They have also been affected for many years by wars and conflicts and have the highest numbers of children not at school.

-More than five years of conflict in Syria has seen a dramatic increase in poverty among Syrian families and forced more children into the labour force, especially as refugees face restrictions to legal work from host country governments.
+Years of conflict in Syria has seen a dramatic increase in poverty among Syrian families and forced more children into the labour force, especially as refugees face restrictions to legal work from host country governments.

 ↑Child labourers doing hazardous jobs